Building Strategies for Long-term Citizen Engagement

 Celebrate the milestones.

 The change curve in citizen engagement is long and winding!
 As you establish these engagement strategies, it's excellent to note the long-term change.
-It's better to set the milestones towards that long-term change.
+It's better to establish the milestones towards that long-term change.
 Take time to acknowledge achieving these milestones as motivators to keep at it.
 It's more of a marathon than a sprint.

 Comments